rlaboiss/sand-flask-label/README.md

 make
 ```

-For the example shown above, a PDF file will be generated, which will contain the following (actually, A4 PDF files are generated; the image below is a cropped version of the file):
+For the example shown above, a PDF file will be generated, which will contain the following content (actually, A4 PDF files are generated; the image below is a cropped version of the actual file):

 ![figure](label-example.png)

-Print the file, cut the labels and stick them to the jars.
+Print the file, cut the labels, stick them to the flasks, and you are done!

+### Tidying up

-Finally, the directory can be cleaned, with this command:
+Finally, the directory can be cleaned with this command:

 ```shell
 make clean